 Combining deer repellents

 You can also try combining different deer repellents to keep deer out of your garden.
-For example, you might use a physical deer fence around the perimeter of your vegetable garden or fruit trees, with chemical deer repellents inside the fence line to further deter deer from entering.
+For example, you might use a physical deer fence around the perimeter of your vegetable garden or fruit trees, with chemical deer repellents inside the fence line to further deter deer and other animals from entering.

 Best commercial deer repellents